n-long/WGApipeline/README.md

 `parallel "maf2hal --inMemory --deflate 0 --refGenome tcas {} {.}.HAL" ::: *.maf`

-Let's create a subdirectory for each species in our folder containing all of the .hal alignment files.
-Make sure they match the species name specified in the Newick tree file.
+Let's create a subdirectory for each species inside the directory containing all of the .hal alignment files.
+Make sure they match the species name specified in the Newick tree file given to progressiveCactus.
 This command assumes you don't have any other subdirectories, otherwise you will need to modify the sed command or include another piped `grep -v` so that only the species subdirectories show up before `while read -r line` is executed.
 Make sure the `::: *.HAL` section matches the extension of your HAL alignment files.

 `mkdir species1/ species2/ species3/ etc...`